 Authority

 What decisions can this role make independently?
-Where does it need approval?
+Where does the role need approval?
 What is explicitly off-limits?
 Without documented authority boundaries, staff default to escalating everything and leaders default to deciding everything.
 Authority clarity is the single most direct fix for the ED bottleneck problem described above.

 Measures